 The Alliance publishes a wide variety of reports, case studies and white papers, covering both business and technology issues in all industry segments using smart cards.
 All Secure Technology Alliance-written reports are available to the public at no charge as part of the Alliance educational outreach programs.

-The Educational Institute offers focused classroom-style smart card training that is designed to help industry professionals understand the essential technical and business issues in evaluating and planning a profitable strategy for smart cards in their own markets.
-In-depth full-day workshops are held in conjunction with Secure Technology Alliance conferences.
+The Institute for Advanced Payments and Identity Security offers online and classroom-style training that is designed to help industry professionals understand the essential technical and business issues in evaluating and planning a profitable strategy for implementing security technologies, including smart cards and mobile devices, in their own markets.
+In-depth full-day workshops are held in conjunction with Secure Technology Alliance conferences and other industry events.

 The Secure Technology Alliance also offers the Leadership, Education and Advancement Program (LEAP) to advance education and professional development for individuals working in the smart card industry.

 The Secure Technology Alliance Certified Smart Card Industry Professional (CSCIP) program is the smart card industry’s only standardized certification program that recognizes professionals that have advanced levels of smart card industry knowledge and experience, and have passed a multi-part exam developed by leading smart card industry experts with the support of international industry associations.
 The CSCIP program offers a full-day training workshop for those individuals are preparing for the CSCIP exam.

 The Secure Technology Alliance “Certified System Engineer ICAM PACS” training and certification program will provide advanced training for systems engineers on how to set-up and test ePACS to align with government-wide specifications.